Lindau Nobel Laureate Meetings: Meetings

 Ever since their inception, the Lindau Nobel Laureate Meetings have taken place in the small Bavarian town of Lindau on the shores of Lake Constance.
 The city's center is located on an island in the lake that is connected to the mainland via bridges.

 Meeting cycle

 The meetings focus alternately on physiology and medicine, physics, and chemistry – the three natural science Nobel Prize disciplines.
-Since 2000, an interdisciplinary meeting revolving around all three natural sciences is held every five years.
-In addition, since 2004 the Lindau Meeting on Economic Sciences is held every three years with recipients of the Sveriges Riksbank Prize in Economic Sciences in Memory of Alfred Nobel.
+Since 2000, an interdisciplinary meeting revolving around all three natural sciences is held every five years (last in 2021).
+In addition, since 2004 the Lindau Meeting on Economic Sciences is held every three years with recipients of the Sveriges Riksbank Prize in Economic Sciences in Memory of Alfred Nobel ("Economic Nobel Prize").

 Scientific programme

 The following session types are currently part of the scientific programme of the Lindau Nobel Laureate Meetings: